zivid/zivid-ros/README.md

 ### Sample Project

 This sample shows how to use the various [projection/[...]](#ProjectionStart) services.
-It takes one optional argument which is a path to a image to be projected:
+It takes one optional argument which is a path to an image to be projected:

 ```
 ros2 run zivid_samples sample_project --ros-args -p image_path:=<image>